vdaas/vald/docs/api/serach.md

 |  3   | INVALID_ARGUMENT |
 |  5   | NOT_FOUND        |

-## StreamLinearSearch PRC
+## StreamLinearSearch RPC

 StreamLinearSearch RPC is the method to linear search vectors with multi queries(vectors) using the [bidirectional streaming RPC](https://grpc.io/docs/what-is-grpc/core-concepts/#bidirectional-streaming-rpc).<br>
-By using the bidirectional streaming PRC, the linear search request can be communicated in any order between client and server.
+By using the bidirectional streaming RPC, the linear search request can be communicated in any order between client and server.
 Each LinearSearch request and response are independent.

 ### Input